-During the third year of the Five-Year Consolidated Plan for FY 2015-2019, the City of Sanford CDBG program was implemented by the Seminole County Community Services Department, through an Interlocal Agreement.
-Seminole County staff is responsible for administration and implementation of the CDBG program, in cooperation and partnership with City of Sanford staff.
+During the fourth year of the Five-Year Consolidated Plan for FY 2015-2019, the City of Sanford CDBG program was implemented by the Seminole County Community Services Department, through an Interlocal Agreement.
+Seminole County staff was responsible for administration and implementation of the CDBG program, in cooperation and partnership with City of Sanford staff.
 Staff held joint meetings, discussions and planning sessions with community members to disseminate information and updated the community on the status of the contractual arrangement with Seminole County and the scope this year of program activities.
-The interlocal agreement was recently extended through the end of the 2015-2019 Consolidated Plan period.
+The interlocal agreement was concluded through a vote from the City Commission in May 2019.
+The City of Sanford resumed administration of their Community Development Block Grant Program October 1, 2019.

-During the 2017-2018 program year, the City continued to focus its attention on improving of the predominately African-American neighborhoods of Sanford, primarily, Goldsboro, and Georgetown.
+During the 2018-2019 program year, the City continued to focus its attention on improving of the predominately African-American neighborhoods of Sanford, primarily, Goldsboro and Georgetown.
 The neighborhoods are identified as primary target areas in the City's CDBG Five Year Consolidated Plan.
 The 2015-2019 Consolidated Plan was approved in July 2015 and identified high priority goals related to providing decent affordable housing opportunities through the homeowner occupied housing rehabilitation program, providing supportive services through public services grants that seek to create suitable living environment and maintain sustainability within the targeted areas.
 Sanford also seeks to create a suitable living environment by providing availability/accessibility to improved public facilities in the City.